TCSinger/TCSinger.github.io/index.md

 Then, we compare TCSinger using multi-level text prompts.
 We conduct both parallel and non-parallel experiments according to the target styles.
 For global styles, we specify singing methods (bel canto and pop) and emotions (happy and sad) for each test target.
-For phoneme-level styles, we select zero, one or more specific techniques (mixed voice, falsetto, breathy, vibrato, glissando, and pharyngeal) for each phoneme of target content.
+For phoneme-level styles, we select none, one or more specific techniques (mixed voice, falsetto, breathy, vibrato, glissando, and pharyngeal) for each phoneme of target content.

 ## Parallel Style Control